vamsibanda/forex-rl-challenge/README.md

 # Bonus
-Multi-processed training of a shared model where batches are divided across processes.
+PyTorch implementation of Multi-processed training of a shared model where batches are divided across processes.
+Looking for a person to contribute TensorFlow version.